moviemasher/moviemasher.js/README.md

 1. bower install --production --allow-root
 1. grunt

-Or if docker is being used...
+Or if docker is being used, `cd` into the *config/docker/grunt* directory and execute...

-- `docker-compose --file config/docker/grunt/grunt.yml run --rm grunt`
+- `docker-compose run --rm grunt`

-- `docker-compose --file config/docker/grunt/grunt.yml run --rm grunt bower install --production `
+- `docker-compose run --rm grunt bower install --production `

 #### Known issues in this version
 - new convolution filter is very beta - does not always match ffmpeg output